South Brisbane, Queensland: Geography

-The suburb is on the southern bank of the Brisbane River, bounded to the north-west, north, and east by the median of the river.
-The river to the east of the suburb is the South Brisbane Reach.(27.4738°S 153.0222°E).
+South Brisbane is on the southern bank of the Brisbane River, bounded to the north-west, north, and east by the median of the river.
+It adjoins the suburbs of Woolloongabba to the east, Highgate Hill to the south, and West End to the southwest.
+The river to the east of South Brisbane is the South Brisbane Reach.(27.4738°S 153.0222°E).
 The suburb is directly connected to the central business district across the river by the following bridges (upstream to downstream):